deepak-7777/CodeQuerst/README.md

 # 📱 CodeQuest – Quiz Application

 **CodeQuest** is an interactive quiz application designed to make learning fun, competitive, and engaging.
-Users can test their knowledge by attempting quizzes, competing on leaderboards, and progressing through level-based challenges.
+Users can test their knowledge by attempting quizzes, competing on leaderboards and progressing through level-based challenges.

 ---